 The art program is designed in alignment with the Rush-Henrietta visual arts standards and elementary art curriculum.
-Students in grades first through fifth attend art classes for forty minutes once every four days of school.
-Each year students gain an understanding of the Art Elements and Principles of Design.
+Students attend art classes for 35 minutes once every four days of school.
+Each year, students gain an understanding of the Art Elements and Principles of Design.
 They manipulate line, shape, color, space, and texture in a variety of media while using art tools with the proper techniques.
 Within many of the lessons, students learn about visual art connections to other academic disciplines and about art in history and society.
 The art program emphasizes creative problem solving, independent thinking, and individual creativity.